memgraph/jupyter-memgraph-tutorials/pytorch_amazon_network_analysis/README.md

 Here is a schematic view of how **TGN** works:
 ![TGN](images/tgn.png)

-As you can see proces works with batch processing.
-In this image we presented how edge prediction task works with **interaction events** as main building block of **TGN**.
+As you can see process works with batch processing.
+In this image, we presented how the edge prediction task works with **interaction events** as the main building block of **TGN**.
 Interaction event is another name for edge creation between two nodes.
-After batch is full we extract features from nodes and edges.
-From those features and old memory we create **message** for each of **interaction events**.
-Actually from one interaction event we create **two** messages, one for *source node* and other for *destination node* of the edge.
+After a batch is full we extract features from nodes and edges.
+From those features and old memory, we create a **message** for each of **interaction events**.
+Actually, from one interaction event, we create **two** messages, one for *source node* and the other for *destination node* of the edge.
 In step 3 we aggregate messages for each node.
-In batch of messages we have some old messages from nodes that already had interaction events in graph.
-In our example we use message aggregator that is in research paper called **last**.
+In a batch of messages, we have some old messages from nodes that already had interaction events in a graph.
+In our example, we use a message aggregator that is in the research paper called **last**.
 We only take **last** message and it represents aggregated messages.
 Other options include **mean** or **LSTM**.
 Now, memory needs to be updated from new aggregated messages and old memory.
-Final step includes embedding calculation from updated memory and *node and edge* features which represent initial embedding of nodes.
+The final step includes embedding calculation from updated memory and *node and edge* features which represent the initial embedding of nodes.
+You can learn more about how **TGN** works from [learning materials](#learning-materials) down below.

 ## Dataset visualized
 We will start exploring **TGN** with our **amazon product** dataset looks.
 We have used **Memgraph Lab** to create